microsoft/AcademicContent/Events and Hacks/Student Hacks/mood-detector-workshop/README.md

 * Python 3.7

-  > At the time of writing the OpenCV library that will be used does **NOT** support Python 3.8, it only supports up to 3.7.
+  > At the time of writing the OpenCV library used by this workshop does **NOT** support Python 3.8, it only supports up to 3.7.
 You **MUST** install 3.7 and assign this to your PATH for this workshop to work.

   * **Windows:**